CO@Work 2024

 -17:45

-Bruno Vieira Tutorial: Advanced MIP Modelling
+Bruno Vieira, Mohammed Ghannam, Joao Dionisio Tutorial: Advanced MIP Modelling (github repo)

 Thursday, 19.09.2024 Advanced Mathematical Optimization

-9:15 Ksenia Bestuzheva Global Optimization of Mixed-Integer Nonlinear Programs
+9:15 Ksenia Bestuzheva Global Optimization of Mixed-Integer Nonlinear Programs (slides) (video)

-10:00 Marc Pfetsch Solving Mixed-Integer Semidefinite Programs
+10:00 Marc Pfetsch Solving Mixed-Integer Semidefinite Programs (slides) (video)

 Mixed-integer semidefinite programs deal with optimization subject to semidefinite constraints on matrix variables including integrality conditions.
 We review solving techniques for such problems.
 This includes presolving and heuristics.
 An implementation in SCIP-SDP will be demonstrated.

-11:15 Ambros Gleixner Numerics in LP & MIP Solvers
+11:15 Ambros Gleixner Numerics in LP & MIP Solvers (slides) (video)

-12:00 Marco Lübbecke Branch-and-Price Crash Course
+12:00 Marco Lübbecke Branch-and-Price Crash Course (slides) (video)

 Decomposition and refomulation techniques (like Dantzig-Wolfe) can lead to MIP models with many variables.
 Even only the LP relaxations of such models need to be solved by column generation.
-We discuss column generation basics and options how to embed this into a branch-and-cut tree
+We discuss column generation basics and options how to embed this into a branch-and-cut tree leading to branch-and-price.

 14:15